-“Our third-party fact-checking program is just one of many ways that we are doing.
-With the expansion of local language coverage, this will help in to improve the quality of information people see on Facebook.
+“Our third-party fact-checking program is just one of many ways that we are doing this.
+With the expansion of local language coverage, this will help to improve the quality of information people see on Facebook.
 We know there is still more to do, and we’re committed to this,” Boakye said.

 Header Image Credit: Tech Crunch